 12 Best Wineries Near San Diego

 Southern California isn’t typically the first place that pops into most people’s minds when they think of wine country.
-The region has been almost entirely off most wine lovers’ radars, but local vintners are quickly helping put wines south of Los Angeles on the map.
+The region has been almost entirely off most wine lovers’ radar, but local vintners are quickly helping put the region on the map with a range of wines to try from your local winery.

 If you’re looking for a place to raise a glass around San Diego, you’ll find an array of vineyards ranging from sprawling countryside estates to urban industrial establishments—all of which easily rival their northern counterparts.